Gas outburst in central China coal mine kills 5, traps 7

-BEIJING (AP) — State media say a falling roof triggered a gas outburst in a central Chinese coal mine that killed five people and trapped seven others.
+BEIJING (AP) — A falling roof triggered a gas outburst in a central Chinese coal mine that killed five people and trapped seven others, state media said Thursday.

-State broadcaster CCTV said Thursday the outburst occurred Wednesday night when 51 workers were underground at the mine in the city of Dengfeng in Henan province.
+The outburst occurred Wednesday night when 51 workers were underground at the mine in the city of Dengfeng in Henan province, state broadcaster CCTV said.

-The report says 39 workers rose to safety while the others were trapped or killed.
+Thirty-nine workers rose to safety while the others were trapped or killed, the report said.

-The official Xinhua News Agency says workers were doing maintenance work in a pump room when the roof fell, causing the outburst of gas.
-Some reports say three rescuers were among those who died.
+Workers were doing maintenance work in a pump room when the roof fell, causing the outburst of gas, according to the official Xinhua News Agency.
+Some reports said three rescuers were among those who died, but that could not immediately be confirmed.

 Most Read Stories